luc-github/ESP3D/wiki/Install-Instructions.md

     - If authentication is enabled use pair user/password **admin**/**admin**
     - I recommend changing to Station mode and connecting to your home/office Wifi instead of staying in AP mode
     - You may want to change the Baud rate
     - You can change to DHCP, or at the very least setup a Static IP you are familiar with

-### Wire up and use

-9. Connect ESP board to your printer motherboard.
+9. Connect ESP board to your printer motherboard
     - More details can be found [here](https://github.com/luc-github/ESP3D/wiki/Hardware-connection)

-### Tips
+## Additional tips

+- If you plan to access your ESP from public network, think about [cybersecurity](https://github.com/luc-github/ESP8266/wiki/Cybersecurity-concerns)

 - You can use Arduino serial monitor or PlatformIO `Monitor` target to see debug info from ESP and send commends for configuration.
 Commands are documented in wiki/docs folder